fernandodamaso/tindin-Technical-test/README.md

 ```

 ## Features

-Enumerate the key features and functionalities of your admin panel.
-Highlight what makes your project stand out.
-Use bullet points or a table to improve readability.
-For example:

 - Games List: User can see the games in the library, and add new games to the library.
 - Login: The user can only add new games once logged in